ACADEMIC INFORMATION

 The International Baccalaureate Diploma is an international program of courses and exams offered at the high school level.
 In keeping with Senate Bill 111 passed in 2005, the Hill College will grant (CR) credit for IB exams with certain required scores beginning fall of 2006.

-Texas institutions of higher education must award 24 hours of course specific college credit in subject appropriate areas on all IB exams scores of 4 or above as long as the incoming freshman have earned an IB diploma.
+Texas institutions of higher education must award 24 hours of course-specific college credit in appropriate subject areas on all IB exams scores of 4 or above if the incoming freshman earned an IB diploma.
 However, course credit does not have to be awarded on any IB exams where the score received is a 3 or less.
 This may mean that such students will not receive 24 hours of college credit, even if they have an IB diploma.

 Students must send an IB transcript to Hill College.
 All IB students must show proof of meeting the Texas Success Initiative (TSI) requirements prior to their initial enrollment at Hill College.